rainepretorius/olarm-ha-integration/info.md

 # Olarm Home Assistant Integration
 # Supported Devices
-Currrently only tested on Paradox alarm systems</br>
+Currrently only tested on Paradox MG 5050 and MG 5050+ alarm systems</br>
 If you receive an error for your panel.
-Please send the response of: https://apiv4.olarm.co/api/v4/devices/device_id?accessToken=api_key to raine.pretorius1@gmail.com or create an issue on <a href="https://github.com/rainepretorius/olarm-ha-integration/issues">Github</a>.</br>
+Please send the response of: https://apiv4.olarm.co/api/v4/devices/device_id?accessToken=api_key to an issue on <a href="https://github.com/rainepretorius/olarm-ha-integration/issues">Github</a>.</br>
 # Installation steps:<br />
 1.)
 Install via HACS.<br />
 2.)
 Restart Home Assistant.<br />